French submarine Perle (S606)

-Perle (/fr/; "Pearl") is a first-generation nuclear attack submarine of the French Navy.
-The boat is the sixth and last of the Rubis series.
-Construction began on the submarine on 27 March 1987.
+Perle (/fr/; "Pearl") was a first-generation nuclear attack submarine of the French Navy.
+The boat was the sixth and last submarine of the Rubis series to be built.
+Construction on the submarine began on 27 March 1987.
 The boat was launched on 22 September 1990 and entered active duty service on 7 July 1993.
+She was decommissioned on 23 June 2026.

-History
+Service history

 The boat was deployed in the Royal Navy Auriga 2010 exercise alongside seven Royal Navy warships and one United States Navy destroyer.

 2020 fire

 On 12 June 2020 at 10:35 a.m., a fire started at bow of Perle, while in drydock for maintenance and repair at the military port of Toulon.
 The fire was reported as under control at 9:36 PM.
 Firefighters flooded the rear compartments of the submarine with foam.
 At least 30 specialist naval fighters and a fireboat were involved.
 There were no reported injuries in the fire.
 Since the submarine's 48 megawatt pressurized water nuclear reactor had been removed when it entered the drydock in January 2020, there was no risk of radioactive contamination.